 Enamelled Cast Iron Cookware

-The popular Le Creuset and Staub brands include pots and skillets in beautiful primary colors like red, yellow, orange and green.
+The popular Le Creuset and Staub brands include pots and skillets in beautiful primary colors like red, yellow, orange, and green.
 Yes, they're trendy and a favorite of well-heeled urban foodie types.
-This cast iron cookware, however, has an enameled exterior and a coated interior that's different from traditional iron skillets.
+However, this cast iron cookware has an enameled exterior and a coated interior that's different from traditional iron skillets.

 Traditional Cast Iron Cookware

 The Lodge Cast Iron company offers traditional cast iron cookware with no paint or enamel, just plain iron.
-Lodge also sells enameled products but their seasoned cast iron line of cookware is just plain fantastic.
-They're more affordable than their enameled counterparts and superior because they’re more versatile and durable.
+Lodge also sells enameled products but their seasoned cast iron line of cookware closely resembles the traditional style.
+They're more affordable than their enameled counterparts and superior in versatility and durability.

 How to Care for Your Cast Iron Cookware

-Because the inside of enameled pieces has a coating, it’s okay to clean these with soap and water.
+Because the inside of enameled cast iron has a coating instead of seasoning, you can clean these with soap and water.
 You can even use a sponge or brush to clean the tougher spots.
-But avoid using steel wool, or any kind of hardened abrasive cleaner that could scratch or remove the coating.
+However, avoid using steel wool or any kind of hardened abrasive cleaner that will scratch or remove the coating.

 While some enameled manufacturers claim their products are dishwasher safe, I never take the chance with one.
 They're expensive.
 They're heavy.
 And they're usually big.
 So I’d rather just wash it by hand.
-You also don’t want to risk of having water sit on or in your pan for too long.
+You also don’t want to risk having water sit on or in your pan for too long.
 This leads to rust, even with an enameled coating.

 Thoroughly dry your cast iron cookware before putting it away.
 If you try your best to follow these guidelines, your enameled pieces should give you many years of consistent work.

-Whether it’s a skillet, Dutch oven, or grill, these are basically the same as what people used a hundred years ago.
-The only minor difference is that the more recently manufactured pans have a rougher finish, making them a little bit less naturally non-stick than their polished finish predecessors.
+Whether it’s a skillet, Dutch oven, or grill, the design of cast iron pans hasn't changed much over the past hundred years.
+The only minor difference is that the more recently manufactured pans have a rougher finish, making them a bit less naturally non-stick than their polished-finish predecessors.
 Not to worry though, with proper care and good seasoning, you can get a more modern pan to be almost as non-stick as the antiques.

 Pre-Seasoned Cast Iron Cookware

 Now, if you’re purchasing a brand new Lodge or a similar non-enameled brand, quite a few will be labeled as “pre-seasoned”.
-While it’s true that these are technically already seasoned for use, you should add your own layer of seasoning before you get cooking.
-This ensures an even layer of seasoning on your cookware and lets you begin building up the revered seasoning to an ideal non-stick level.
+While it’s true that these have been already seasoned for use, you should add your own layer of seasoning before you get cooking.
+This ensures an even layer of seasoning on your cookware and starts you building it up to an ideal non-stick level.

-There are many different ways to preseason your cast iron cookware can be done in several different ways.
+Adding to the seasoning on your cast iron cookware can be done in several different ways.
 Seasoning your pan really just consists of heating up your pan to a very high temperature and coating it with oil or shortening.
 Everyone seems to have their own preferred temperature, time, and method, but they all have the same general concept.